miqqie/pp_skillmap_portal/intro_to_javascript.md

 }
 ```

-One button click calls `toggleCWF()`.
-Without the function, you'd have to duplicate all four lines everywhere the toggle appears.
+> **What this shows:** When the user clicks the "Critical Work Functions" header, `toggleCWF()` runs.
+It finds the panel container (`c`) and the arrow icon (`i`). `.classList.toggle('expanded')` adds the CSS class `expanded` if it isn't there, or removes it if it is — this is what animates the panel sliding open or closed.
+The last line updates the arrow to point up (▲) when open or down (▼) when closed.
+Without the function, you'd have to copy-paste these four lines everywhere the toggle appears.

+---

 ### From the Portal: `toggleColumn(colIdx)`